Get E-Book

 });

-The resize event comes from libuv's TTY handle.
-On Unix, the terminal sends SIGWINCH when its dimensions change. libuv tracks that signal, asks the terminal for the current size with ioctl(fd, TIOCGWINSZ, &winsize), and reflects the result through the JavaScript stream.
+The resize event comes from the TTY handle.
+On Unix, the terminal sends SIGWINCH when its dimensions change. libuv asks the terminal for the new size and Node reflects that through the stream.

 ANSI cursor control

-process.stdout.write('\x1b[5;10H'); // move to row 5, col 10Cursor control is just bytes written to stdout.
-Packages such as ansi-escapes, chalk, and kleur wrap those byte sequences, but the final operation is still a write to fd 1.
+These are just bytes.
+Packages such as ansi-escapes, chalk, and kleur make those bytes easier to produce, but the final operation is still a write to fd 1.

 if (process.stdout.isTTY) {